Arcachofo/SimulIDE-Knowledge-Base/1-Circuit/Components/04-Passive/2-Resistive Sensors/RTD.md

-Interactive Resistance Temperature Detector.
+Interactive Resistance Temperature Detector. <br>

-Use the dial to adjust the value.
+Use the dial to adjust temperature.

 ---